 Summary

-Why electrical emergencies in Croydon homes needs a structured approach
+Why electrical emergencies in Croydon homes need a structured approach

 Immediate safety priorities before deeper checks